November 11th

 Here are five ways in which the spirit of giving can be tarnished:

-• Untimely assistance - Charity loses its impact when given after the moment of need has passed.
+• Untimely assistance—Charity loses its impact when given after the moment of need has passed.
 True giving is timely and responsive.
-It lines up with the receiver's circumstances, bringing relief when it matters most.
+It aligns with the receiver's circumstances, bringing relief when it matters most.

-• Offering laced with harsh words - If help is offered with unkind words, it becomes a burden rather than a blessing.
+• Offering laced with harsh words—If help is extended with unkind words, it becomes a burden rather than a blessing.
 It is like salting a wound, worsening the receiver's pain instead of healing it.
 Generosity should carry warmth, not sting.

-Acts of giving should be carried out with quiet dignity, not as a performance for recognition or publicity.
+The acts of giving should be undertaken with quiet dignity, not as a performance for recognition or publicity.
 True charity lies not in the size of the gift but in the purity of the heart with which it is offered.
 Give joyfully, give abundantly.

 pada vigrahaH: